cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad query staking last-tokenize-share-record-id.md

-Query details of a liquidity pool batch
+Query for last tokenize share record id.

 Example:
-$ gaiad query liquidity batch 1
+$ gaiad query staking last-tokenize-share-record-id

 Usage:
-  gaiad query liquidity batch [pool-id] [flags]
+  gaiad query staking last-tokenize-share-record-id [flags]

 Flags:
-      --height int      Use a specific height to query state at (this can error if the node is pruning state) -h, --help            help for batch
+      --height int      Use a specific height to query state at (this can error if the node is pruning state) -h, --help            help for last-tokenize-share-record-id
       --node string     <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657") -o, --output string   Output format (text|json) (default "text")